May J.: 2009-present: Rise to prominence

 On March 6, 2009, label Rhythm Zone opened a new official site for May J. confirming that she had left Sony to join the Avex imprint.
 On the May 23, 2009, her second album Family was announced, featuring the single Garden (featuring DJ Kaori, Diggy-MO', クレンチ＆ブリスタ).
-The album charted at #4 on the Oricon weekly chart.
+The album charted at #4 on the Oricon Weekly Albums Chart.

 Her third full album titled For You was released on February 17, 2010.
 Her first solo live tour, lasting ten weeks and including 40 shows followed, culminating at Tokyo's Shibuya AX venue on May 23, 2010.

 On November 24, 2010, she released a mini-album titled Believin... as a prelude to her fourth full album Colors, released on January 26, 2011.

 In 2012, May J. recorded the song "Back to Your Heart" with Canadian singer Daniel Powter.

 May J. sang the end roll version of the title song "Let It Go" in Disney's Japanese release of the Frozen animated movie which hit No. 8 on the Japan Hot 100 after the film's Japanese release in March 2014.
 In 2018, she performed the song live in the finale of the touring ice show Fantasy on Ice in Makuhari and Kanazawa.

 May J. has appeared on the variety show Kanjani8 no Shiwake Eight since 2012, as part of a karaoke contest segment, winning 26 straight contests before losing to Sarah Àlainn with the Idina Menzel version of "Let It Go", on the May 3, 2014, edition.

 Personal life

 On June 20, 2022, May J. announced that she has married actor Shogen.
-In May 13, 2023, May J announced that she and her husband are expecting their first child.
+On May 13, 2023, May J announced that she and her husband are expecting their first child.
+May J. announced on March 16, 2023, through a post on Instagram that she had given birth to her first child.
+The specific date of birth of the child was not disclosed.